Here's all of the playable Pokémon characters in Pokémon Unite

 |Can be chosen as a Starter.

-Grab them all
+Grab 'em all

 While not every Pokémon is available for free, a ton of them still are, so if you're diving into Pokémon Unite for the first time during its launch window, make sure to grab as many free Pokémon as you can.
-Zeraora is able to be claimed until Aug.
-31, 2021, so you still have some time to go out and grab that one.
-Remember, you must head into the game's menu and claim any and all Pokémon you unlock in order to keep them, so don't forget.
+Remember, you must head into the game's menu and claim any and all Pokémon you unlock to keep them, so don't forget.

+As much as I want to see Nvidia refine and license its core ML designs, I think we might have dodged a bullet with this one.

-These are the best Android phones you can buy right now
+These are the best 20 movies on Netflix right now

-There are so many great Android phones to buy, so it can be tough to know which one to get.
-These are the best of the best at each price point.
+Netflix offers a massive library of original, classic, and little-known movies.
+Here's a list of the best 20 Netflix movies streaming now.

 These are the best gaming accessories for almost any Android phone